Tax day 2018 falls on April 17, 2018. You can thank Abraham Lincoln.

-You’d think that would make the tax deadline Monday, April 17th, but in Washington DC they celebrate Emancipation Day.
-Emancipation Day is observed on April 16th, but since that falls on a Sunday this year, it gets celebrated on Monday, April 17th.
-This pushes tax day 2017 to Tuesday, April 18th.
+You’d think that would make the tax deadline Monday, April 16th, but in Washington DC, they celebrate Emancipation Day.
+Emancipation Day is observed on April 16th each year.
+This pushes tax day 2018 to Tuesday, April 17th.

 But what is Emancipation Day?

 Emancipation Day is legal holiday recognized in the District of Columbia and marks the anniversary of the signing of the Compensated Emancipation Act.
 This act was signed by Abraham Lincoln in 1862 and freed about 3,100 slaves living in the District of Columbia.
 This was done eight months before the Emancipation Proclamation liberated slaves in the South.

 On April 16, 1862, Lincoln issued this document:

 Fellow-Citizens of the Senate and the House of Representatives:

 The act entitled “an act for the release of certain persons held to service or labor in the District of Columbia,” has this day been approved and signed.